anderson-aristotle/ruby-array/README.md

 - Assign [-12, -49] to the the 5th element from the end.
 - Access all the elements starting at the 2nd element.

-## Using a Ruby Array as a stack or queue
+## Adding and Removing Elements from Both ends of an Array

 ### Code Along: Let's Explore